clearhaus/gateway-api-docs/source/index.html.md

-For PANs starting with 420000 and ending with 0000, and PANs starting with 555555 and ending with 4444, you can specify a valid status `code` as transaction amount to trigger the status.
+For PANs starting with 420000 and ending with 0000, and PANs starting with 555555 and ending with 4444, you can specify a valid status `code` as transaction amount to trigger the status; any other transaction amount will result in 40110.

 When testing towards the test endpoint, the CSC 987&mdash;and only 987&mdash;is considered a match for all PANs.